Judging and Discerning

 inconsistencies, contradictions and problems in one

-another's lives but are often blind to them in our
+another's life, but are often blind to them in our

-The issue seems to be righteous versus unrighteous judgment and judging by the Spirit of Life rather than by outward appearances or what WE think is right or wrong - good or evil.
+The issue seems to be righteous versus unrighteous judgment and judging by the Spirit of Life rather than by outward appearances or what WE think is right or wrong.
 So often we are just so completely wrong or deceived in our judgments because we don't know people's hearts.
-Instead of judging from heart knowledge, we judge from head knowledge of what appears to be either good or evil to us.
-Our personal judgments of what is good can be just as wrong and dangerous as our judgments of what is evil!
+Instead of judging from heart knowledge, we judge from head knowledge of what appears to be either good or bad to us.
+Our personal judgments of what is good can be just as wrong and dangerous as our judgments of what is bad!
 The whole deception of Satan was to get Adam and Eve to rely upon themselves and THEIR knowledge and reasoning rather than simply relying on Life and Knowledge from God, and this deception still works with us as descendants of Adam.

 We must be careful never to judge by the external and by what we think we see, but by what we are shown by the Spirit of God.
 "You set yourselves up to judge according to the flesh and by what you see.
 I do not set Myself up to judge or condemn anyone.
 Yet even if I do judge, My judgment is true; for I am not alone in making it, but there are two of us, I and the Father Who sent Me.
 I have much to say about you and to judge and condemn.
 But He Who sent Me is true and I tell the world only the things that I have heard from Him."
 John 8:15,16, 26.
 We cannot justify judging our brothers and sisters by what we observe in the natural as if the Bible gives license to that; but balance is required because by the same token we must not avoid having to judge when it is necessary and required.

 According to Paul, we are not required to pass judgment on the world, but rather on those who are part of us!
-We normally do the opposite; we judge those who are of the world who are "so much worse than us" (such pride and self righteousness and hypocrisy on our part!) but we wouldn’t dare speak out against the sin that is in the Body; but Paul seemed to do the opposite: "I'm not responsible for what the outsiders do, but don't we have some responsibility for those within our community of believers?
+We normally do the opposite; we judge those who are of the world who are "so much worse than us" (such pride, self righteousness, and hypocrisy on our part!) but we wouldnít dare speak out against the sin that is in the Body; yet Paul seemed to do the opposite: "I'm not responsible for what the outsiders do, but don't we have some responsibility for those within our community of believers?
 God decides on the outsiders, but we need to decide when our brothers and sisters are out of line and, if necessary, clean house."
 1 Cor 5:12,13 TM.

 Paul appears to have judged others; even from a distance: "As for my attitude, though I am absent from you in body, I am present in spirit, and I have already decided and passed judgment as if actually present, in the name of the Lord Jesus Christ, on the man who has committed such a deed."
 1 Cor 5:3,4.
 Righteous judgment is something that is necessary but not often practiced today.
 Paul seemed to have an understanding of this whereby he knew that God would hold him personally responsible if he did not give the WHOLE counsel of God to the people.
 (Acts 20:26-27).
 His understanding of this may have been from the prophet Ezekiel who was told by God: "If I say to the wicked, You shall surely die, and you do not give him warning or speak to warn the wicked to turn from his wicked way to save his life, the same wicked man shall die in his iniquity but his blood will I require at your hand.
 Yet if you warn the wicked and he turn not from his wickedness, he shall die in his iniquity, but you have delivered yourself.
 Again, if a righteous man turns from his righteousness and some gift which I lay before him he perverts into an occasion to sin and he commits iniquity, he shall die; because you have not given him warning, he shall die in his sin and his righteous deeds which he has done shall not be remembered but his blood will I require at your hand.
 Nevertheless if you warn the righteous man not to sin and he does not sin, he shall surely live because he is warned; also you have delivered yourself from guilt."
 Ezekiel 3:18-21.
 This is quite a responsibility indeed.